xoascf/SuRun/SuRun/ReadMe.txt

 * FIX: In Windows XP a domain name can have more than DNLEN(=15) characters.
     This caused GetProcessUsername() to fail and NetLocalGroupAddMembers() to return "1: Invalid Function".
+* Fixed a Bug in the LogonDialog that could cause an exception.

 SuRun 1.0.2.8 - 2007-10-11:
 ---------------------------